 Spread to lymph channels and lymph nodes

 Some malignant cells may get into local lymph channels.
 (The body contains a network of lymph channels which drains the fluid called lymph which bathes and surrounds the body's cells.)
-The lymph channels drain lymph into lymph nodes (sometimes called lymph glands).
+The lymph channels drain lymph into lymph glands (called lymph nodes).
 There are many lymph nodes all over the body.
 A malignant cell may be carried to a lymph node and there it may become trapped.
 However, it may multiply and develop into a tumour.
 This is why lymph nodes that are near to a tumour may enlarge and contain cancerous cells.